crf8472/libarcstk/doc/texts/How_to_verify.md

 Insert

 @code{.cpp}
+	#include <arcstk/identifier.hpp>
+	#include <arcstk/checksum.hpp>
 	#include <arcstk/dbar.hpp>
-	#include <arcstk/identifier.hpp>
-	#include <arcstk/calculate.hpp>
 	#include <arcstk/verify.hpp>
 @endcode

-in the file where you intend to place your code.
+in the source file where you intend to place your code.

 #### Verifying an Album

-The common use case is to verify an album.
+While it is also supported to verify a set of tracks, the common use case is to verify an album.
 To get this done you need even a little bit more:
 	- The audio image you wish to verify (may it be one or more files)
 	- If you have exactly one file, the track offsets for the image are required
 	- The AccurateRip id of the album to verify
-	- Reference Checksums provided by AccurateRip for this particular id, which typically come as a parseable DBAR file
+	- Reference Checksums provided by AccurateRip for this particular id, which typically come as a DBAR file

 This may require that you accomplish the following tasks:
-	- Reading the audio data possibly along with its metadata & calculating the checksums of this input (as explained in @ref howto_calculate).
+	- Reading the audio data possibly along with its metadata and calculating the checksums of this input (as explained in @ref howto_calculate).
 	- Calculate the AccurateRip id if you not already know it (as explained in
 	  @ref howto_get_ids).
 	- Use the id to acquire and parse the reference values (as explained in